wvu-irl/irl-gym/docs/source/index.rst

-.. irl-gym documentation master file, created by sphinx-quickstart on Fri Dec  9 10:25:40 2022.
+.. irl_gym documentation master file, created by sphinx-quickstart on Thu Feb  1 20:59:43 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to IRL Gym's documentation!
+Welcome to irl_gym's documentation!
 ===================================

 .. toctree::